AravindB98/ch09-grounding-agents-in-evidence/chapter/chapter_09_rag.md

 Estimated fix time: 15 seconds
 ```

 The aggregate logic is not a weighted average.
 It is a **worst-axis gate**: the lowest-scoring axis determines the decision.
+Why not a weighted average?
+Consider a story scoring quote fidelity = 5, attribution accuracy = 1, semantic fidelity = 5.
+A weighted average yields (5+1+5)/3 = 3.67 — which might pass a threshold of 3.5.
+But attribution = 1 means a fabricated attribution.
+In journalism, that story cannot publish regardless of how faithful the quotes and semantics are.
+The worst-axis gate catches it (any axis = 1 → BLOCK).
+The weighted average passes it.
+The false-proceed rate under a weighted average is higher precisely when one axis fails catastrophically while the others compensate — which is the most dangerous failure mode, not the least.

 This reflects a domain judgment — in journalism, a single misattribution is a publishable error regardless of how faithful the rest of the story is.
 Other domains might weight differently: a legal contract review might weight semantic fidelity highest (meaning preservation) while tolerating paraphrased quotes.
 The scoring logic encodes a theory of what failure means in the deployment domain.
 That theory is the Human Decision Node — it cannot be set by the agent because it requires understanding the institutional cost of each failure type.

 ![Figure 8: Worst-axis gate — scoring logic decision tree](../figures/fig8_scoring_decision_tree.svg)
 *Figure 8: Three sequential decisions, each checking the lowest-scoring axis.
 BLOCK (any axis = 1), FLAG (any axis ≤ 2), FLAG+fix (any axis = 3), PASS (all axes ≥ 4).
 The logic encodes a domain theory of failure cost — it is the Human Decision Node in code.*